-In a few weeks the end of the summer holiday is coming, which means that you are all getting back to work again.
-As a last republished post in this summer series I thought it would be helpful to translate the one on how you can start a meeting and make the outcome more successful as a result of that start.
-You can not keep on using this one, so choose wisely for which meeting in the coming weeks you want to use this exercise.
+How can you start a meeting and make the outcome more successful as a result of that start?
+Let me help you out with the ultimate kickstart for successful meetings!
+Choose wisely for which meeting in the coming weeks you want to use this exercise, as you can not keep on using this one.
 Usually it is a nice exercise to bridge goals for your personal life with the intentions you have professionally.
 It has become a classic Minkowski exercise.
-If you’ve ever participated in one of our sessions you’ll recognize it straight away.

 Simon Sinek has argued for a long time that organizations should start with describing their why (only after they’ve answered that question should they focus on the ‘how’ and ‘what’).
 Raimo van der Klein suggested that companies should start with the who, even before they start with their why, because if you don’t have the right people your why doesn’t make any sense at all.
 Both those questions are relevant for organizations, but also for individuals.